-Subtask 3.2 2013 - 2038 RTP Implementation/Safety, Regional Problem Solving Integration
+Subtask 3.22013 - 2038 RTP Implementation/Safety, Regional Problem Solving Integration

-Work Task Budget: \$19,500 FHWA MPO Planning Funds, \$8,000 FTA 5303 Metropolitan Planning Funds, \$8,000 MPO Dues, \$1,500 In-Kind Match, \$2,000
+Work Task Budget: \$14,416

+FHWA MPO Planning Funds, \$4,000

+FTA 5303 Metropolitan Planning Funds, \$8,000

+MPO Dues, \$1,500

+In-Kind Match, \$916

 The Regional Transportation Plan (RTP) for the Rogue Valley Metropolitan Planning Organization was adopted effective April 26, 2013 (date of USDOT RTP conformity determination).
 This task will implement and maintain the plan.
-The updated RTP introduces performance indicators, which will require additional elaboration consistent with any new MAP-21 requirements, as well as development of measurement matrices, all of which would be addressed here.
-Continuation of other long-range planning, including the RVMPO's Safety Profile and integration of MPO planning with the Regional Problem Solving plan would occur here.
+The updated RTP introduces performance indicators, which will require additional elaboration consistent with any new FAST Act requirements, as well as development of measurement matrices, all of which would be addressed here.
+Continuation of other long-range planning, including the RVMPO's Safety Profile (crash analyses) and integration of MPO planning with the Regional Problem Solving plan (the region's future Urban Reserve growth areas) would occur here.
 Safety planning was initiated in FY2014 with publication of a Safety Profile.
 RVMPO will work with jurisdictions to continue the effort with additional data and analysis.
-For FY2016, the RVMPO will work with RVTD to develop a scope of work for integrating transit safety into the RTP with the focus on the pedestrian/bicyclists first mile/last mile to transit.
+For FY2017, the RVMPO will work with RVTD to develop a scope of work for integrating transit safety into the RTP with the focus on the pedestrian/bicyclists first mile/last mile to transit.
 The availability of crash data relevant to the region will support other planning, particularly the project selection process identified in Task 2.4.
+The main priorities for 2017 will be both roadway and transit safety work.
+The safety data will be used to prioritize CMAQ and STBG funded projects within the MPO.